biobakery/synmetap/README.txt

 Format
 1) Tab-delimited plain text files with two columns.
-2) First column is the name of bugs, usually this should be a name specifying the level of each name file with an abbreviate word plus underscore as prefix.
+2) First column is the name of bugs.
+The phylogenetic levels you can put here are genus, species and strain.
+The name is simply the space delimited human readable name for the bugs.
-See attached example.
-This requirement might be removed in future.
+*NOTICE*: You should not skip a father level before specifying the child level (e.g. give a name with genus level and strain level but without species level).
+You should not abbreviate the name in any level (e.g. using E. coli instead of Escherichia coli).
+All bad-formatted name will not get a hit from the IMG taxontable.
 3) Second column is the relative abundance for each bug.
 It should be the fraction of each bug in the community or normalized by some constant.